-Pursuant to an agreement between the Corporation and Donald Njegovan dated February 17, 2016, the Corporation has agreed to pay Mr. Njegovan an annual amount equal to \$250,000 in respect of services provided by Mr. Donald Njegovan as Vice President of Business Development of the Corporation.
-In the event that Mr. Njegovan's employment is terminated by the Corporation without cause, the Corporation shall pay Mr. Njegovan a lump-sum amount equal to two (2) times the sum of his (i) base salary and (ii) average annualized bonus paid or declared in the last two years, in lieu of notice.
-The Corporation shall also continue all of Mr. Njegovan's benefits for a corresponding period of two (2) years from of the cessation of Mr. Njegovan's employment.
+Pursuant to an employment agreement between the Corporation and Don Njegovan dated October 16, 2016, in the event that Mr. Njegovan' employment is terminated by the Corporation without cause, the Corporation shall pay Mr. Njegovan a lump-sum amount equal to two (2) times the sum of the executive's (i) base salary and (ii) average annualized bonus paid or declared in the last two years, in lieu of notice.
+The Corporation shall also continue all of Mr. Njegovan' benefits for a corresponding period of two (2) years from of the cessation of his employment.
 In addition to Options already vested, as applicable, Mr. Njegovan shall be entitled to exercise Options vesting during the Extended Benefit Period pursuant to the provisions of the Option Plan.
-In addition to the payment referred to above, Mr. Njegovan will be entitled to the current year short term incentive payment in accordance with the actual achievements for the period during which he was employed.
+In addition to the payment referred to above, Mr. Njegovan will be entitled to the current year short term incentive payment in accordance with the actual achievements during the period in which he was employed.
 Mr. Njegovan shall have no obligation to mitigate his damages with respect to these payments and benefits.
-If the termination of the employment of Mr. Njegovan is initiated by the Corporation for any reason (other than for cause, but including by way of constructive dismissal) within twenty-four (24) months of the completion of a Change of Control, Mr. Njegovan shall be deemed to have been terminated without cause under his employment agreement and all Options held by Mr. Njegovan shall immediately vest and be exercisable.
-Mr. Njegovan shall receive a lump sum payment amounting to two (2) times the sum of his (i) base salary and (ii) average annualized bonus paid or declared in the last two years.
+If the termination of the employment of Mr. Njegovan is initiated by the Corporation for any reason (other than for cause, but including by way of constructive dismissal) within twenty four (24) months following the completion of a Change of Control, Mr. Njegovan shall be deemed to have been terminated without cause under his employment agreement and all Options held by Mr. Njegovan shall immediately vest and be exercisable.
+Mr. Njegovan shall receive a lump sum payment amounting to two

+(2) times the sum of his (i) base salary and (ii) average annualized bonus paid or declared in the last two years.
 The previous amounts will be paid within 30 days of the cessation of his employment.
-In addition to the payment referred to above, Mr. Njegovan will be entitled to the current year short term incentive payment in accordance with the actual achievements for the period during which he was employed; such payment being made by the Corporation Mr. Njegovan forthwith
+In addition to the payment referred to above, Mr. Njegovan will be entitled to the current year short term incentive payment in accordance with the actual achievements for the period during which he was employed; such payment being made by the Corporation to Mr. Njegovan forthwith.

-The following shows the estimated incremental payments that would be payable to each of the NEOs of the Corporation in the event of a change of control or termination without cause of such NEOs on December 31, 2016.
+The following shows the estimated incremental payments that would be payable to each of the NEOs of the Corporation in the event of a change of control or termination without cause of such NEOs on December 31, 2018.

-Name Estimated Change of Control Payment Estimated Termination Without Cause Payment John Burzynski - Base Salary \$1,000,000 \$1,000,000 Average Annualized Bonus \$1,100,000 \$1,100,000 Jose Vizquerra Benavides - Base Salary \$530,000 \$530,000 Average Annualized Bonus \$681,500 \$681,500 Blair Zaritsky - Base Salary \$460,000 \$460,000 Average Annualized Bonus \$598.000 \$598,000 Don Njegovan - Base Salary \$500,000 \$500,000 Average Annualized Bonus \$458,332 \$458,332 Gernot Wober - Base Salary \$440,000 \$440,000 Average Annualized Bonus \$572,000 \$572,000
+Name Estimated Change of Control Payment Estimated Termination Without Cause Payment John Burzynski - Base Salary \$1,050,000 \$1,050,000 Average Annualized Bonus \$1,115,000 \$1,115,000 Jose Vizquerra Benavides - Base Salary \$556,500 \$556,500 Average Annualized Bonus \$590,950 \$590,950 Blair Zaritsky - Base Salary \$483,000 \$483,000 Average Annualized Bonus \$512,900 \$512,900 Robert Wares - Base Salary \$504,000 \$504,000 Average Annualized Bonus \$629,600 \$629,600 Don Njegovan - Base Salary \$525,000 \$525,000 Average Annualized Bonus \$557,500 \$557,500

 On August 25, 2015, following the completion of the concurrent acquisitions by the Corporation of Eagle Hill Exploration Corporation, Corona Gold Corporation and Ryan Gold Corp., certain senior executives employed by the Corporation were entitled change of control payments by the Corporation.
-However, each of the officers of the Corporation waived their change of control rights.
+However, each of the officers of the Corporation at that time waived their change of control rights.